Material Selection Policy

 Removal from Collection

 The Library welcomes gifts but accepts them with the understanding that it has the right to handle or dispose of them in the best interest of the library.
 Donations shall meet the same selection criteria as purchased materials.
 If the library cannot use the item, it will be refused.
 When the library receives a cash gift for the purchase of materials, whether as a memorial or for any other purpose, the general nature of subject area of the materials to be purchased will be based upon the wishes of the donor.
-Selection of specific titles, however, will be made by the library in accordance with the needs and selection policy of the library.
-The Library does not appraise gifts.
+The library in accordance with the needs and selection policy of the library will make the selection of specific titles.
+The library does not appraise gifts.
 If the donor needs an appraisal for income tax purposes, it is the donor’s responsibility to have appraisal made.
 If a receipt is requested, the “Gift Acknowledgement” form may be given to the donor.

 Revision of Collection Policy

-Because the needs of the community change, this materials selection policy is revised as needed and/or is reviewed at least every five years.
+Because services and the needs of the community change, this materials selection policy is revised as needed and/or is reviewed at least every five years.